openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 OpenID Connect defines mechanisms by which an End-User can leverage an OpenID Provider (OP) to release identity information (such as authentication and claims) to a Relying Party (RP) which can act on that information.
 In this model, the RP trusts assertions made by the OP, i.e. the OP is the issuer of these assertions.

 This specification extends OpenID Connect with the concept of a Self-Issued OpenID Provider (Self-Issued OP), an OP controlled by the End-User.
-The Self-Issued OP does not itself assert identity information about this End-user.
-Instead the End-user becomes the issuer of identity information.
-Using Self-Issued OPs, End-Users can authenticate themselves with Self-Issued ID Tokens signed with keys under the End-user's control and present self-attested claims directly to the RPs.
+The Self-Issued OP does not itself assert identity information about this End-User.
+Instead the End-User becomes the issuer of identity information.
+Using Self-Issued OPs, End-Users can authenticate themselves with Self-Issued ID Tokens signed with keys under the End-User's control and present self-attested claims directly to the RPs.

 Self-Issued OPs can also present cryptographically verifiable claims issued by the third parties trusted by the RPs, when used with separate specifications such as [@!OpenID4VP], or Aggregated and Distributed Claims defined in Section 5.6.2 of [@!OpenID.Core].
 This allows End-Users to interact with RPs, without RPs interacting directly with claims issuers.